aws-samples/alexa-skill-authentication/README.md

 13. Invoke the Skill by saying "Alexa, Open Business Insights"
 14. Then ask "How is the Net profit Margin?".
-15. You should be receiving the 4 Digit PIN via SMS.
-Alexa will prompt you to Utter the 4 Digit PIN.
+15. The Alexa Skill will send a 4 Digit PIN via SMS.
+The Skill will prompt you to Utter the 4 Digit PIN.
 16. Provide a valid PIN and Alexa should now respond with the KPI Information.